cubasve/Hangman/README.md

 **Next Steps: Planned future enhancements**
-- Multi-player game: Instead of just a single player, this game could include multiple, which makes things more fun.
+- Multi-player game: Instead of just a single player game, future versions could include multiple, which makes things more fun.

 - Include categories: The current category of the game is limited to food.
-Having more variety appeals to more potential users.
+Having a greater selection appeals to more potential users.

 - Incorporate phrases: Only words were used in this current version of the game.
 Using phrases makes the game more challenging.
-With an increase in word count, there should be a corresponding increase in the amount of mistakes a player can make.
+With an increase in word count, there should be also be an increase in the amount of mistakes a player can make.

 - The player can guess the entire word/phrase if they choose to: Instead of guessing one character at a time until all characters are filled up, the player can type in their guess for the entire word/phrase at any time.